Somebody asked me a simple question:

 I use 4.

-That should tell you almost everything.
+That should already tell you the real story.

 Because this is not really a guitar question.